 North of Fort William, the private estate of Achnacarry, ancestral home of the Chiefs of Clan Cameron, is a significant location in modern military history.
 During World War II it became the Commando Training Depot for the Allied Forces, with an estimated 25,000 men trained here.
 The 19th-century baronial castle on the estate isn’t open to the public, but the Clan Cameron Museum, set in a cottage in the grounds, has displays on the history of the clan and the castle.

 If the region's history and heritage interests you then it’s well worth visiting the eclectic West Highland Museum.
 It tells the history of the wider area, particularly about local hero and pretender to the British throne Bonnie Prince Charlie, who led the Jacobite rising of 1745.
-The exhibitions and displays cover everything from the region's archeological finds to Highlands' military history and the everyday life of settlers and crofters, including their music, games and cottage distilleries.
+The exhibitions and displays cover everything from the region's archaeological finds to Highlands' military history and the everyday life of settlers and crofters, including their music, games and cottage distilleries.

 Suggested itinerary featuring Fort William